JVJplus/Emoji-Cart-With-React/README.md

 This app let user add any emoji to cart and accordingly app updates its overall amount and quantities.

+Many more features can be added but skipped due to lack of time and only important things are implemented.

 ## Special Features

 - Emoji Picker